gwtony/dconf/dcserver/SCHEMA.md

 HTTP/1.1 200 OK
 ```

-* Caution
-> value NOT support binary, base64-encode if needed
+> Caution: value NOT support binary, base64-encode if needed

-> key SHOULD NOT contains "/"
+> Caution: key SHOULD NOT contains "/"

 ### Delete a config
 ```